FrancoLiberali/cql/docs/README.rst

 :orphan:

 ======================================
-BaDaaS documentation quick start guide
+CQL documentation quick start guide
 ======================================

-This file provides a quick guide on how to compile the BaDaaS documentation.
+This file provides a quick guide on how to compile the CQL documentation.

 Setup the environment